E-commerce

 Post-view and post-click

-Advertising platforms have their own window rules: align them with your internal reporting.
+Ad platforms have their own window rules: align them with your internal interpretation.

 Offline

-Physical store: coupon, QR, loyalty program to connect with digital.
+Physical store: coupon, QR code, loyalty to connect to digital.

 Finance alignment